 I have come to acknowledge that I have a growth mindset and tend to look at the glass as half-full rather than half-empty.
 I am an HR graduate with several certificates, hard-working, and a quick learner.
 But it seems when coming to looking for a job in the real world isn’t the easiest thing to do.
 I have had so many doors closed in my face and have received so many “unfortunately you are not the right fit for the position” emails.
 It is discouraging, I must say.
 But having the growth mindset forces me to keep looking with the hope of something happening.
 It is said stupidity is doing the same thing over and over again and expect different results.
 Well, that is not how I live my life.
 I live my life with a mindset that doing the same thing repeatedly enhances the end results.
 It is a very fine line to walk, where one should be careful when on that path.
 I guess in my case, it was intelligence since my persistence and optimism paid off at the end of the day.

-Finally, mentality is not a group of stones.
-It can be easily modified and developed through small constraints and steps.
-With that belief, change in life is important that a person has to evolve to keep pace with the changes happening in the world around them.
+In closing, a mindset is not a set of stones.
+It can be easily modified and developed through small hurdles and steps.
+With that perception, change is vital in life that one has to grow to keep up with the changes that occur in their surrounding world.